jsdclxvi/Reforestation/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Why is the ocean always blue?
+Because the shore never waves back.